 Here’s another tool to get you started.
 Just fill in the blanks to start working on your elevator speech.[YOUR COMPANY NAME] helps [TYPE OF CUSTOMER YOU SERVE MOST] to [BENEFIT/VALUE YOU DELIVER].
 Unlike other companies that provide similar solutions, [YOUR COMPANY] [DIFFERENTIATOR – HOW YOU DO IT DIFFERENT – THIS IS WHERE YOU ANSWER THE “SO WHAT?”].

 Want to see it in action?
 Let’s answer the question, “What Does Journalistics Do?”

 Journalistics is a blog about public relations and journalism, helping communications professionals keep up to date with the latest trends and developments in the industry.
-Unlike other mainstream PR trades and blogs, Journalistics takes a no-nonsense approach to its content, often providing honest, practical advice PR professionals and put into action today.
+Unlike other mainstream PR trades and blogs, Journalistics takes a no-nonsense approach to its content, often providing honest, practical advice to PR professionals and put into action today.

 It’s not perfect, but it’s a start.
-I’m sure Jeremy would have a much different take on the elevator pitch for Journalistics, but it’s a good illustration for how you can start to put yours together.
+I’m sure Jeremy would have a much different take on the elevator pitch for Journalistics, but it’s a good illustration of how you can start to put yours together.

 About Jocelyn Broder

 Jocelyn Broder is vice president at Robin Tracy Public Relations.
-She has managed the communications efforts of one of the world’s most recognized brands–Coca-Cola–and launched turn-key communications initiatives for some of the world’s most respected ministries, non-profit organizations, authors and publishers (including two book campaigns that made all four national best-seller lists).
+She has managed the communications efforts of one of the world’s most recognized brands–Coca-Cola–and launched turn-key communications initiatives for some of the world’s most respected ministries, non-profit organizations, authors, and publishers (including two book campaigns that made all four national best-seller lists).
 Before finding her love for PR, Jocelyn was a writer at The Oregonian, a top 25 newspaper.